ACTE Announces Minnesota Agriculture Education Instructor as National Award Winner

 mzarcone@acteonline.org

-ACTE Announces Texas Teacher as National Award Finalist
+ACTE Announces Minnesota Agriculture Education Instructor as National Award Winner

-Lebo is one of five finalists for the 2025 national title.
-The national winner will be announced at the ACTE Awards Gala, an award presentation recognizing the best CTE educators in the country.
-The event will take place on December 4, 2024, at 7:00 p.m.
-The Awards Gala is sponsored by Express Employment Professionals, Goodheart-Willcox, The Army, and Stratasys.
+Sawatzke was one of five finalists for the 2026 national title.
+The national winner was announced at the Awards Gala, recognizing the best CTE educators in the country.
+The event took place on December 9, at ACTE’s CareerTech VISION 2025.
+The Awards Gala was sponsored by Express Employment Professionals, Goodheart-Willcox, The U.S. Army, and Stratasys.
 For more information about the ACTE Excellence Awards, visit our webpage.

 ###